Luther Standing Bear: Carlisle Industrial School for Indians

 The Carlisle Indian Industrial School in Carlisle, Pennsylvania, was one of the earliest Native American boarding schools, whose goal was cultural assimilation of Native Americans.
 Standing Bear was one of the first students to arrive when Carlisle opened its doors in 1879.
 Once there, he was asked to choose a name from a list on the wall.
-He randomly pointed at the symbols on a wall and named himself Luther.
+He randomly pointed at the symbols on a wall and named himself Luth.

 Standing Bear soon became Captain Richard Henry Pratt's model Carlisle student.
 Like many other Carlisle students, Standing Bear had high personal regard for Captain Pratt.
 Standing Bear interpreted and recruited students for Pratt at Pine Ridge, South Dakota; led the Carlisle Indian Band across the Brooklyn Bridge upon its opening ceremony on May 24, 1883; and served as a student intern for John Wanamaker in Philadelphia, Pennsylvania.

 Back on the reservation

 In 1884, following his final term at Carlisle, Standing Bear, armed with a recommendation by Captain Pratt, returned home to the Rosebud Agency, Rosebud, Dakota Territory, where he was hired as an assistant at the reservation's school at the salary of three hundred dollars a year.

 In 1890, some time after Wounded Knee, Standing Bear moved from Rosebud and followed his father and brother, Ellis Standing Bear, to Pine Ridge, South Dakota.
 Pine Ridge provided a series of varying employment and family ventures.
 In 1891, Standing Bear became principal of a reservation day school.
 Standing Bear also worked in his uncle's little general store.

 Standing Bear wrote to John Wanamaker to inquire about establishing a post office on the reservation, but was told that Native Americans were not legally permitted to serve as postmaster.
 The post office was set up in the name of a white missionary but run by Standing Bear.

 Later, Standing Bear and his brother Ellis opened a dry goods store at Pass Creek and started a small ranch raising horses and cattle.
 Standing Bear organized public meetings at his dry goods store in Pine Ridge to discuss treaties and current events.